 To complete our profile we asked a long-time friend for a character reference.

-I had read that the best way to get started was to look for short sits in the near term that didn’t have too many applicants.
-Then when one has built a good name to then apply for the longer and more competitive ones.
+I had read that the best way to get started was to look for urgent, short sits that didn’t have too many applicants.
+Then as one builds a good name to then apply for the longer and more competitive ones.
 There will also be more opportunities in certain countries at certain times of the year.

 After completing our profile we sent off our first application and waited apprehensively for a reply … it was positive!
 We had been selected to do a week-long sit in Horsham looking after a very special cat.
 We spoke to the owner on Skype and decided to meet before the sit and go through the requirements.